smwoj/kpyay/README.md

     # running the front ent
     cd front && npm start

-Note this method - unlike `spawn_test_server.py` - doesn't insert demo content.
+This method - unlike `spawn_test_server.py` - doesn't insert demo content.

 ### Missing pieces
 - the front end could use some more prettification,